-Data contained within NYPD case management systems may only be used for legitimate law enforcement purposes or other official business of the NYPD, including the furtherance of criminal investigations, civil litigations, and disciplinary proceedings.
+Data contained within NYPD electronic record management systems may only be used for legitimate law enforcement purposes or other official business of the NYPD, including the furtherance of criminal investigations, civil litigations, and disciplinary proceedings.
+Relevant data is stored in an appropriate NYPD computer or case management system.
 NYPD personnel utilizing computer and case management systems are authenticated by username and password.
-Access to computer and case management systems is limited to personnel who have an articulable need to access the system in furtherance of lawful duty.
+Access to computer and case management is limited to personnel who have an articulable need to access the system in furtherance of lawful duty.
 Access rights within NYPD case management and computer systems are further limited based on lawful duty.

-The Retention and Disposition Schedule for New York Local Government Records (the Schedule) establishes the minimum length of time local government agencies must retain their records before the records may be legally disposed.2 Published annually by the New York State Archives, the Schedule ensures compliance with State and Federal record retention requirements.
-The NYC Department of Records and Information Services (DORIS) publishes a supplemental records retention and disposition schedule (the Supplemental Schedule) in conjunction with the Law Department specifically for NYC agencies in order to satisfy business, legal, audit and legal requirements.3
+The Retention and Disposition Schedule for New York Local Government Records (the Schedule) establishes the minimum length of time local government agencies must retain their records before the records may be legally disposed.
+Published annually by the New York State Archives, the Schedule ensures compliance with State and Federal record retention requirements.
+The NYC Department of Records and Information Services (DORIS) publishes a supplemental records retention and disposition schedule (the Supplemental Schedule) in conjunction with the Law Department specifically for NYC agencies in order to satisfy business, legal, audit and legal requirements.